 An overview of selected diversity groups in Nova Scotia reveals that only immigrants had a lower unemployment rate (8.1%) than that of the whole province (10.0%) in 2016.
 Aboriginal peoples living on reserve experienced the highest unemployment rates at 22.6% and the lowest participation rate, 46.8%.

 After the economic downturn in 2009, Nova Scotia recorded an increased unemployment rate in the 2011 National Household Survey as compared to the 2006 Census.
-The increased unemployment rate was more pronounced for visible minorities (+2.5%) than it was for all of Nova Scotia (+0.8%).
-The increase was even more pronounced for the black population (+2.7%).
+Following another downturn in 2012, the province recorded no change in the unemployment rate compared to the National Household Survey.

 Labour Force Participation Rate

 The participation rate for Nova Scotia, and all examined diversity groups, deteriorated in 2016 from 2011.
 The rate for the province experienced a significant decrease, dropping 13.6 percentage points (74.9% to 61.3%).
 Relative to all groups, the rate for visible minorities suffered the least, falling only 4.4percentage points (going from 66.6% to 62.2%).

 The black population and aboriginals on reserve experienced larger decreases in participation of 6.8 and 6.2 percentage points respectively.
 Except for Aboriginals on reserve, all groups had greater participation rates than the provincial average rate.

 Employment rates for immigrants in Nova Scotia tend to be lower than that of non-immigrants.
 However, it is important to note the age and gender makeup of the immigrant and non-immigrant population differ, which affects employment rates.